nareshbhatia/react-learning-resources/docs/dev-machine-setup-macos.md

 or Homebrew (see
 [this article](https://pawelgrzybek.com/install-nodejs-installer-vs-homebrew-vs-nvm/)).

-> Note: Go the the NVM site for the latest version of the install command.
+> Note: Go to the NVM site for the latest version of the install command.

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash